 AI heatmaps are built on three core technologies:

-A. Eye-Tracking Datasets
+Eye-Tracking Datasets

 AI models are trained on millions of eye-tracking studies that show how humans naturally view images, websites, and interfaces.